-The growth was mainly driven by the expansion of the network of Directly Operated Stores (DOS), the strengthening of corporate structures, and the creation of new organisational divisions.
+The growth was mainly driven by the expansion of the network of Directly Operated Stores (DOSs), the strengthening of corporate structures, and the creation of new organisational divisions.
 As far as age is concerned, 56% of new hires were under 30, confirming the Company's ambition to invest in new generations.
-See also pages 117-118.
+See also page 173.